Every song from The Life Of A Showgirl, ranked by a Taylor Swift super fan

-We're marking October 3rd slightly differently to Mean Girls Day this year, as Taylor Swift's 12th studio album, The Life Of A Showgirl, has officially dropped - and naturally - the internet has descended into chaos.
+Taylor Swift's 12th studio album, The Life Of A Showgirl, has dropped - and naturally - the internet has descended into chaos.

 The record comes just under a year and a half after the release of her last record, The Tortured Poets Department, on April 19, 2024.